Using feedback to boost customer service leadership

 • Improve the customer service process

-Deliver personalized customer support
+Deliver personalized support

-According to Gladly, over 90% of customers would stop buying after a few bad experiences with support and 25% of them would jump ship just after one lousy experience.
-To keep up with and exceed rapidly evolving expectations, your customer service platform needs to be built to match customer wants and needs at a personal level.
-When it comes to personalized customer support, feedback is key as it enables you to better understand your customers and react to their issues accordingly.
+To keep up with and exceed rapidly evolving expectations, build your contact center to match customer wants and needs at a personal level.
+When it comes to personalised support, feedback insights are vital as they enables you to understand your customers better and react to their issues accordingly.
 This is how:

 Know your customer